FreddieDeWitt/google-translate-extended-api/README.md

 Free Google Translate API - get word definitions, examples, synonyms and a lot more

+# Updates

+Using @vitalets/google-translate-token for token extraction, so that the package works properly again.

 ## Table of Contents

 - [Features](#features)